The following courses are highly recommended for all BRIDGE positions:

 The Identity Development Coordinator will be responsible for developing and coordinating retention programs and strategies in the following areas:

-• Gender & Sexuality: Supporting the Pilipinx queer community; facilitating spaces which are inclusive and welcoming of all identities and encouraging the understanding of multiple, intersectional identities.
+Gender & Sexuality: Supporting students engaged in the Pilipinx queer community; facilitating spaces which are inclusive and welcoming of all identities and encouraging the understanding of multiple, intersectional identities.

-• Community Development: Co-coordinating large-scale community events to promote a sense of belonging and/or inform community about issues facing the Pilipinx/Pilipinx-American community.
+Community Development: Co-coordinating large-scale community events to promote a sense of belonging and/or inform the student community about issues facing the Pilipinx/Pilipinx-American community.

 Additionally, the Identity Development Coordinator will:

-• Maintain relationships with other resources on campus such as Asian American Studies, CCC API coordinators, APATH, LGBTQIARC, WRRC, EOP, the API Retention Committee, etc.
+Maintain relationships with other resources on campus such as Asian American Studies, CCC API coordinators, Lotus Mana Center, LGBTQIARC, WRRC, EOP, the API Retention Committee, etc.

-• Stay informed and connected with the Pilipinx-American community at large to guide programming efforts.
+Stay informed and connected with the Pilipinx-American community and broader UC Davis student communities to guide programming efforts

 Student Achievement Coordinator